capel82/Busy-Capel/README.md

 I also noticed that the navbar changed that I have the options of Add recipes, My recipes and Logout option in addition to view the Editor’s recipes.

 **Login page**
 Login page is also simple as I only need to enter the email address and password.
 Email address is actually easier to remember than username.
-I will know that I have logged into my account from message of ‘Login successful for ‘email’”.
+I will know that I have logged into my account from message of *Login successful for ‘email'*.
 The navbar changes with the options of Add recipes, My recipes and Logout option in addition to view the Editor’s recipes.

 **Account page**
 This page only displays the account holder’s recipes.